AgentTroll/blog/2019-07-28-lets-talk-privacy.md

 list them here.
 I personally prefer the UI on Chromium and I liked not having to configure anything.

+As an extended note, be aware that Chromium is **NOT** the same as Ungoogled Chromium!
+Using the stock Chromium is just as risky for your privacy as using Google Chrome.
+You can find Ungoogled Chromium [here](https://github.com/Eloston/ungoogled-chromium).

 #### OS

 If you are not using Linux, I highly recommend switching.